The song was written during The Beatles’ tour with Roy Orbison, which began on 18 May 1963.

 The Complete Beatles Recording Sessions, Mark Lewisohn

-The second BBC version was on 18 December 1963, for the first From Us To You show, which was broadcast on 26 December.
+The second BBC recording was made on 18 December 1963, for the first From Us To You show, which was broadcast on 26 December.

 The third took place on 7 January 1964 for an episode of Saturday Club, first broadcast on 15 February.
 The final version, which was included on the Live At The BBC album, was for From Us To You; it was recorded on 28 February and first heard by listeners on 30 March.